galister/wlx-overlay-s/README.md

 Typing

 - Use the BLUE laser when typing regularly.
-- While using ORANGE laser, all keystrokes will have SHIFT applied.
+- While using the ORANGE laser, all keystrokes will have SHIFT applied.
 - Purple laser is customizable via the settings, no modifier by default.

 **Modifier Keys** are sticky.
 They will remain pressed until a non-modifier key is pressed, the modifier gets toggled off, or the keyboard gets hidden.